(Continued from Part I)

 “Communal in Kashmir, Communist in Jammu and Nationalist in India“

-Even before Article 370 was gifted to Sheikh Abdullah’s Kashmir, strange provisions like having a separate Constitution for Kashmir (as opposed to Indian Constitution), use of National Conference flag (as opposed to Indian tricolor), and special permit for Indians to visit Kashmir has been in place.
+Even before Article 370 was gifted to Sheikh Abdullah’s Kashmir, strange provisions like having a separate Constitution for Kashmir (as opposed to Indian Constitution), use of National Conference flag (as opposed to Indian tricolor), and special permit for Indians to visit Kashmir have been in place.
 Article 370 merely formalized these and more.

 The dictatorial manner of the Sheikh in administering Kashmir had raised enough hackles in Kashmiri Pandits.
 Pt.
 Premnath Dogra launched Praja Parishad, a democratic outfit to challenge the activities of Abdullah.
 For 3 years, as they agitated and were brutally crushed by Abdullah’s police, while the Indian Government remained quiet, Kashmiri Pandits got the first taste of the fate of to challenge brutalities perpetrated on them.